zoonoo/azure-docs.ko-kr/articles/data-explorer/end-to-end-python.md

     }
 )

-print('Step 2: Create a Blob Storage, a container in the Storage account, an Event Hub, an Azure Data Explorer cluster, and database by using an Azure Resource Manager template.')
+print('Step 2: Create a Blob Storage, a container in the Storage account, an Event Hub, an Azure Data Explorer cluster, database, and add principals by using an Azure Resource Manager template.')
 #Read the Azure Resource Manager template
 with open(azure_resource_template_path, 'r') as template_file_fd:
     template = json.load(template_file_fd)